5 Grants Your Veteran-Owned Small Business Or Startup Could Get In 2023

-SBA loans have developed a reputation among small business owners for their low interest rates and great terms.
-Rates and terms are comparable to bank and credit union loans.
+SBA loans have developed a reputation among small business owners for their low-interest rates and great terms.
+Rates and terms are comparable to those offered by bank and credit union loans.
 The best part, though, is that even if you don’t qualify for traditional loan options, you may still receive an SBA loan.
-This is because these loans are backed by the government in amounts up to 85%, taking some of the risk away from the intermediary lender.
+This is because these loans are backed by the government in amounts up to 85%, taking some of the risks away from the intermediary lender.
 What does this mean for you?
 Your small business can still be approved for an affordable loan, even if you’ve been turned down by other lenders.

 One of the most popular loan options is the SBA 7(a) program.
 Through this program, you can receive up to $5 million for nearly any business purpose.
 The SBA sets the interest rates at the prime rate plus a maximum markup of 4.75%, so these loans are extremely affordable.